Battle of Manners Street

-The Battle of Manners Street refers to a riot involving American servicemen and New Zealand servicemen and civilians outside the Allied Services Club in Manners Street, Te Aro, Wellington in 1943.
+The Battle of Manners Street refers to a riot between American servicemen on one side, and New Zealand servicemen and civilians on the other which occurred outside the Allied Services Club in Manners Street, Te Aro, Wellington, in 1943.
 The club was a social centre, open to all military personnel.

 Background

 During 1942–1944, between 15,000 and 45,000 American servicemen were stationed in New Zealand, mostly in camps in or near Auckland and Wellington.
 There were cultural differences between Americans and New Zealanders.
-New Zealand women found the US servicemen to be handsome and polite, and they had more money than New Zealand soldiers.
+New Zealand women found the US servicemen to be polite, and they had more money than New Zealand soldiers.
 This led to romantic liaisons between American troops and New Zealand women, sparking calls of an "American invasion".
 Many New Zealand soldiers resented the idea of relationships between New Zealanders and American soldiers, leading to tense relations between the two parties.

 Another source of tension was US servicemen's attitudes towards Māori.
 White soldiers from the American south were not comfortable socialising with Māori soldiers.
 In 1942, the New Zealand government published a guide book for US servicemen, titled Meet New Zealand Guide, which reminded the Americans that "the Maori today occupy a position in society socially and politically equal to that of any pakeha or white New Zealander".
 A memo sent to the Prime Minister's office said that New Zealanders should "be friendly and sympathetic towards the coloured American troops—but remember that they are not accustomed in their own country to close and intimate relationships with white people".
 Anyone finding themselves in the company of both white and black American troops was advised to "avoid unpleasantness".

 The Allied Services Club was set up in the former Waldorf Restaurant in Manners Street in July 1942, as a place where soldiers could socialise and get a meal.
 The club was staffed by volunteers and featured a buffet counter, a dance floor, a lounge, and an inquiries office.
 The club was intended primarily for soldiers from overseas, but was open to anyone serving in the war.